tjlynch15/final/README.md

 	name, number, age, height, weight, and birthplace.

 * The user will be able to access the player profile by clicking on a player name.
-The profile will consist of the player's name, picture, date acquired, and date drafted.
+The profile will consist of the player's name, picture, date acquired, and date drafted, etc.  If the user is an admin, the edit and delete links will be displayed, otherwise they will not.
+An admin user is in the seed file (name: tjl, email: tlynch@example.org, passwoerd: comet)

 * The e-commerce functionality of the website will allow the user to view products by category type.